Porch Pirates!

 Should you file a stolen package claim with your insurance company?

-Many of the items and gifts bought online for the Christmas holiday will likely sit exposed on doorsteps and porches for a period of time until brought inside.
+Many of the items and gifts bought online during Amazon Prime Days may sit exposed on doorsteps and porches for a period of time until brought inside.
 Unfortunately, this is when package thieves, or “Porch Pirates,” take the opportunity to steal those delivered packages.

-If you suffer a costly loss – or damage to your home due to a theft – Homeowners or Renters insurance may help you recover from the loss.
+If you suffer a costly loss of purchased goods – or damage to your home due to theft – Homeowners or Renters insurance may help you recover from the loss, depending on your policy deductible.
 But it’s also good to follow some simple steps to help protect your home and deliveries from opportunistic thieves.

 Most Homeowners and Renters Insurance provide coverage for your personal possessions inside and outside your home, including packages delivered to your doorstep.
-And if packages are stolen from your car, it’s not your auto insurance that will cover the loss but your Homeowners or Renters insurance.
+And if packages are stolen from your car, it’s not your auto insurance that will cover the loss – that’s covered under your Homeowners or Renters insurance.

 Keep in mind, though, that filing an insurance claim for a stolen package is subject to your deductible and may only be helpful if the stolen item’s value is well above your deductible amount.
 You may also want to consider the impact filing a homeowners claim for a stolen package will have on your future premiums.